QiuYukang/5G-LENA/doc/source/nr-module.rst

 *  ``CellScanQuasiOmniBeamforming`` configures cell-scan BF vectors at gNB and quasi-omni BF vectors at UE.

-Previously models was supporting also long-term covariance matrix based method (``OptimalCovMatrixBeamforming``) which is currently not available due to incompatiblity with the latest ns-3 3gpp channel model.
+Previous models were supporting also long-term covariance matrix based method (``OptimalCovMatrixBeamforming``) which is currently not available due to incompatiblity with the latest ns-3 3GPP channel model.
 Modifications are needed in order to port this method from the old 5G-LENA code-base and adapt it to the latest ns-3 3gpp channel model (Contributions are welcome!). ``OptimalCovMatrixBeamforming`` determines